saperly

 10DLC

-10DLC is the US carrier registration that certifies an application-to-person (A2P) SMS campaign.
-Registering a brand and campaign is what lets your US SMS deliver reliably instead of being filtered.
-Saperly tracks the registration and advances its status as carrier webhooks arrive.
+10DLC is the US carrier registration that certifies application-to-person (A2P) SMS.
+Registering is what lets your US SMS deliver reliably instead of being filtered, and it happens in three steps on the dashboard's A2P / 10DLC page:

 Campaign status